httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 "Dictionary-Compressed Brotli" stream.

-A "Dictionary-Compressed Brotli" stream has a fixed header that is followed by a Brotli {{RFC7932}} stream.
+A "Dictionary-Compressed Brotli" stream has a fixed header that is followed by a Shared Brotli {{SHARED-BROTLI}} stream.
 The header consists of a fixed 4 byte sequence and a 32 byte hash of the external dictionary that was used.
-The Brotli stream is created using the referenced external dictionary and a compression window that is at most 16 MB in size.
+The Shared Brotli stream is created using the referenced external dictionary and a compression window that is at most 16 MB in size.

 The 36-byte fixed header is as follows: